upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-2/index.rst

    Current: The movement of ions across the membrane

+.. todo:: Add a current graphic (hand designed)

 2.1.2 Voltage
 ==============

-It is the electrical potential that drives the flow of charge which was discovered by Alessandro Volta in 1778.
+It is the electrical potential that drives the flow of charge.
 In the context of neurons, voltage refers to the electric potential difference across the neuron's membrane, which is critical for generating and transmitting electrical signals.

 .. figure:: ../media/voltage.*
    :align: center
    :alt: voltage in neurons

    Voltage: electric potential difference across the neuron's membrane

+.. todo:: Add a voltage graphic (hand designed)

 To better understand electric potential, it's essential to define electrostatic force.